 The average temperature through the island ranges from 26 degrees in January to February and 20 ° C in August (coldest month).
 The maximum is around 30 degrees from December to March, while it drops to 2 to 25 ° C from June to September.
 It should be noted that if you visit Mauritius during the rainy season, the most intense rains usually do not last longer than 3 days.
 Water temperature is around 26°C, warm enough to soak all year round, although it can drop to 23° C during the coldest months.

 The small island of Mauritius has a mild microclimate, meaning it can be raining in one part of the island while the sun continues to shine in other regions.
 Nevertheless, some regions are better suited for the ordinary traveller, even though some tourist don’t mind few rainy days, a bit of freshness is always well liked by the sunshine traveller.

 The northern part of the island and its never-ending stretches of white sand offer fantastic weather conditions for visitors.
-From Turtle Bay to Cap Malheureux visitors will appreciate the hotels set along beaches.
+From Turtle Bay to Cap Malheureux visitors will appreciate the hotels (Mauritius Hotels) set along beaches.
 This region is also much appreciated for motorised water-sports and island-hopping in Mauritius.

 The east has a temperature drop around 2 to 3° with the presence of several beaches like Palmar and Belle Mare have very good exposure to a soft sun and to the lax breeze can be regarded as ideal.
 The east coast is also famous for encompassing one of Mauritius’ most beautiful island, Ile aux Cerfs.